 - Airfare purchased directly from airlines (for transactions made on or between 10/3/2023-1/31/2024)

 - U.S. purchases for advertising in select media (online, TV, radio)

 - U.S. purchases made directly from select technology providers of computer hardware, software, and cloud solutions

 - U.S. purchases at restaurants

 You earn the four points per dollar on the first $150,000 in combined purchases each year.
 After that, you earn one point per dollar.
-All other purchases also earn one point per dollar.
+Other eligible purchases also earn one point per dollar.

 Business Credit Cards vs. Personal Credit Cards

 Business and personal credit cards may look alike but they're not the same.

 With a business card, you're charging business purchases and earning rewards tailored to those purchases.
 So for example, you might be earning miles on business travel or cash back at office supply stores.